Criticism of the BBC: Racism

+Antisemitism

+In August 2024, the BBC faced accusations of "gaslighting" more than 200 Jewish staff members, contributors, and suppliers over its handling of detailed complaints about antisemitism at the BBC.
+The group's complaints included a letter addressed to BBC Chair Samir Shah, urging an investigation into what they warned could constitute a serious institutional racism problem.
+Shah dismissed the calls for an investigation, commending instead the BBC for having an "inclusive" environment.

+In 2025, Lord Mann, the Prime Minister's independent adviser on antisemitism, said that senior BBC leaders including Director-General Tim Davie had repeatedly turned down his offers to provide antisemitism training.
+Since taking on his role in 2019, Lord Mann had visited the BBC and made the offer on three occasions, but had been rejected each time.
+Lord Mann accused the BBC of an "arrogance at the top" and a failure to take seriously allegations of antisemitism and anti-Israel bias in its reporting.

 Homophobia

 The Independent reported the findings of a University of Leeds study in March 2006, which accused the BBC of being "institutionally homophobic" towards "lesbian and gays, references to them, or related issues".
 The Leeds researchers found that out of 168 hours of programming, only 38 minutes (0.4%) dealt with gay and lesbian issues, and that 32 minutes (80%) was deemed negative.
 Focus groups used in the study accused the BBC of being the worst broadcaster in terms of gay and lesbian issues and their portrayal of the LGBT community.

 In 2015, the BBC was criticised for shortlisting boxer Tyson Fury for Sports Personality of the Year, despite the controversial remarks that he had made on homosexuality, women and abortion.
 A BBC Northern Ireland journalist, Andy West, resigned from the BBC after he was suspended for publicly criticising the decision.